-A "medical excuse" that will not count toward excessive absence hours includes: (1) personal illness; (2) illness in the family necessitating the presence of the child; (3) quarantine of the home; (4) health care provider appointments (doctor, dentist, mental health provider, etc.); (5) medically-necessary leave for a pregnant student in accordance with Policy 5751; (6) death in the family; or (7) other set of circumstances the Superintendent deems on a case-by-case basis to be a good and sufficient cause for medical absence from school.
+A "medical excuse" that will not count toward excessive absence hours includes: (1) personal illness; (2) illness in the family necessitating the presence of the child; (3) quarantine of the home; (4) health care provider appointments (doctor, dentist, mental health provider, etc.); (5) medically-necessary leave for a pregnant student in accordance with Policy 5751; (6) death in the family; or (7) other set of circumstances the

+Superintendent deems on a case-by-case basis to be a good and sufficient cause for medical absence from school.

 A medical excuse for personal illness will be accepted in the form of doctor's note within five (5) school days of the absence or parent call-in on the day of the absence due to illness or doctor's visit.
 A student may have up to ten (10) medically excused absences without a doctor's note, but with a phone call from a parent/guardian.
-For the 2020-2021 school year, medical excuse absences will be accepted through this process for students participating both in-person and remotely.
-This policy will be extended beyond ten (10) days if the student or someone in the student's family is in quarantine due to recognized pandemic/epidemic (e.g., COVID-19) or experiencing symptoms of the pandemic/epidemic.
+This policy will be extended beyond ten (10) days if the student or someone in the student's famil is in quarantine due to recognized pandemic/epidemic (e.g., COVID-19) or experiencing symptoms of the pandemic/epidemic.